Carboniferous rainforest collapse: Atmosphere and climate

-There are several hypotheses about the nature and cause of the Carboniferous Rainforest Collapse, some of which include climate change.
-After a late Bashkirian interval of glaciation, high-frequency shifts in seasonality from humid to arid times began.
+There are several hypotheses about the nature and cause of the Carboniferous rainforest collapse, some of which include climate change.
+After the late Bashkirian glacial maximum of the Late Paleozoic Ice Age I, around 318 Ma, frequent shifts in seasonality from humid to arid times began.

 The Carboniferous period is characterised by the formation of coal deposits which were formed within a context of the removal of atmospheric carbon.
-In the latest Middle Pennsylvanian (late Moscovian) a cycle of aridification began.
+In the latest Middle Pennsylvanian (late Moscovian) a cycle of aridification began, coinciding with abrupt faunal changes in marine and terrestrial species.
+This change was recorded in paleosols, which reflect a period of overall decreased hydromorphy, increased free-drainage and landscape stability, and a shift in the overall regional climate to drier conditions in the Upper Pennsylvanian (Missourian).
+This is consistent with climate interpretations based on contemporaneous paleo-floral assemblages and geological evidence.

 At the time of the Carboniferous rainforest collapse, the climate became cooler and drier.
 This is reflected in the rock record as the Earth entered a short, intense ice age.
 Sea levels dropped by about 100 m, and glacial ice covered most of the southern continent of Gondwana.
 The climate was unfavourable to rainforests and much of the biodiversity in them.
 Rainforests shrank into isolated patches mostly confined to wet valleys further and further apart.
 Little of the original lycopsid rainforest biome survived this initial climate crisis.
 The concentration of carbon dioxide in the atmosphere crashed to one of its all time global lows in the Pennsylvanian and early Permian.

-Then a succeeding period of global warming reversed the climatic trend; the remaining rainforests, unable to survive the rapidly changing conditions, were finally wiped out.

-As the climate aridified again through the later Paleozoic, rainforests were eventually replaced by seasonally dry biomes.
-Though the exact speed and nature of the collapse is not clear, it is thought to have occurred relatively quickly in geologic terms, only a few thousand years at most.
+As the climate became drier through the Late Paleozoic, rainforests were eventually replaced by seasonally dry biomes.

 Volcanism

-After restoring the middle of the Skagerrak-Centered Large Igneous Province (SCLIP) using a new reference frame, it has been shown that the Skagerrak plume rose from the core–mantle boundary (CMB) to its ~300 Ma position.
+After restoring the middle of the Skagerrak-Centered Large Igneous Province using a new reference frame, it has been shown that the Skagerrak plume rose from the core–mantle boundary to its ~300 Ma position.
 The major eruption interval took place in very narrow time interval, of 297 Ma ± 4 Ma.
-The rift formation coincides with the Moskovian/Kasimovian boundary and the Carboniferous Rainforest Collapse.
+The rift formation coincides with the Moskovian/Kasimovian boundary and the Carboniferous rainforest collapse.

 Geography

-While the CRC effected the equatorial region of Euramerica, the collapse had no effect in the region of Cathaysia to the east (which mostly corresponds to modern China), where Carboniferous-like rainforests would persist until the very end of the Permian, around 252 million years ago.
+While the CRC affected the equatorial region of Euramerica, the collapse had no effect in the region of Cathaysia to the east (which mostly corresponds to modern China), where Carboniferous-like rainforests persisted until the end of the Permian, around 252 million years ago.

-Climate and geology

-A paleoclimate change of global nature occurred during the Moscovian and Kasimovian.
-An atmospheric drying (aridification) happened in the Middle to Late Pennsylvanian, coinciding with abrupt faunal changes in marine and terrestrial species.
-This change was recorded in paleosols, which reflect a period of overall decreased hydromorphy, increased free-drainage and landscape stability, and a shift in the overall regional climate to drier conditions in the Upper Pennsylvanian (Missourian).
-This is consistent with climate interpretations based on contemporaneous paleo-floral assemblages and geological evidence.

 Fossil sites

-Many fossil sites around the world reflect the changing conditions of the Carboniferous Rainforest Collapse.
+Many fossil sites around the world reflect the changing conditions of the Carboniferous rainforest collapse.